 If you have a Florida LLC, you must file an annual report.
 You can file your annual report online with the DOS on the Sunbiz website.

 The report allows you to confirm or change information about your LLC, including:

-The annual report is due each year by May 1.
-The current filing fee for LLCs is $138.75.
+Your LLC's annual report is due each year by May 1.
+As of 2023, the filing fee for LLCs is $138.75.
 (Other types of businesses pay different fees.)
-There is a hefty $400 penalty for reports filed late.
+There's a hefty $400 penalty for reports filed late.